nobelaar/poky-protocol/README.md

 - Pagination helpers (`getModules`, `getTracks`) including overflows.
 - Total counters.
 - Custom-error reverts for invalid IDs and empty module arrays.
-- `test/ModuleProgress.test.ts` checks the proof-driven completion flow, public input validation, and author-only commitment publishing (it relies on a mock Groth16 verifier for local development).
+- `test/ModuleProgress.test.ts` checks the proof-driven completion flow across multiple sections, public input validation, and author-only commitment publishing (it relies on a mock Groth16 verifier for local development).
 - `test/LearningBadges.test.ts` covers module and track badge minting, duplicate prevention, and burns on top of the zero-knowledge completions.

 Run them with: